 Committee Chairs: Stewart LaFave, Joe Wills

-Marshals will be scheduled Wednesday through Sunday.
-Wednesday will consist of a longer shift (approximately 8 hours), while all competition days (Thursday – Sunday) will consist of one shift approximately 6 hours.
+Gallery Management Volunteers will be scheduled Thusday through Sunday.
+All competition days (Thursday – Sunday) will consist of one shift approximately 6 hours.
 We request that you schedule at least one of your two Marshal shifts on Saturday or Sunday.

-Committee Chairs: Tom Morefield, Tony Moretto, Jim Manley, Clarence Strahan, Bob Terjesen
+Committee Chairs: Tom Morefield, Mark Sertich, Clarence Strahan and Bob Terjesen

 There are two manual Monster Boards at the tournament: one in the village area and one near 9 green.
 Volunteers on this committee are responsible for maintaining the hole-by-hole scores of the tournament leaders on these two boards.
 Please note, volunteers assigned to this committee may be asked to climb a ladder.
 The Monster Board committee will be scheduled, Thursday through Sunday, from 10am until the conclusion of play.